Overview

 authenticate app users

-auth helper and reading currentUser across the app
+the auth helper and reading currentUser

 const auth = getAuth(app)